ChristinaRaichel/Data_projects/README.md

 A twitter user's profile details from twitter are undergone ETL process using tweepy.
 The resulting data is moved to an s3 bucket using Airflow hosted on an AWS EC2 instance (t3.medium).

-#4.Autonomous Taxi Reinforcement learning project
+#4.
+Autonomous Taxi Reinforcement learning project